Return to Work Programme

 - Be seen as an employer of choice

-Since the end of 2021, more than 3,300 injured workers have benefitted from the programme.
+To date, more than 3,700 injured workers have benefitted from the programme.
 Find out more about how they have benefitted.

 Fees and Funding